Boiler efficiency

 The potential for energy saving depends on the type of boiler installed and the fuel used.
 For a typically older model shell boiler, with a flue gas exit temperature of 260 °C, an economizer could be used to reduce it to 200 °C, increasing the feed water temperature by 15 °C. Increase in overall thermal efficiency would be in the order of 3%.
 For a modern 3-pass shell boiler firing natural gas with a flue gas exit temperature of 140 °C a condensing economizer would reduce the exit temperature to 65 °C increasing thermal efficiency by 5%.

-3. Combustion Air Preheat
+3. Combustion Air Preheat for boiler efficiency

 Combustion air preheating is an alternative to feedwater heating.
 In order to improve thermal efficiency by 1%, the combustion air temperature must be raised by 20 °C. Most gas and oil burners used in a boiler plant are not designed for high air-preheat temperatures.